lifewatch/phyto-plankton-classification/README.md

 If you followed [option 2](#option-2) and don't have rclone credentials, you can change the images_directory in the config file.
 You can for example change so so it points to the nextcloud directory.
 By doing so, you don't need to copy the files but it will take a bit longer to compute.

-You can change the config file directly as shown below, or you can change it when running the
+You can change the config file directly as shown below, or you can change it when running the api.

 ```bash
   images_directory: